Ontica/Talanza.RegTech.UI/README.md

-# Empiria Steps COVAR Edition
+# Empiria Regulatory Compliance Solution COVAR Edition

-### What is Empiria Steps?

-Empiria Steps is [Ontica's](http://www.ontica.org/) workflow automation and project management solution.

-This repo corresponds to the front-end system custom-tailored for [Covar Energy Consulting](http://www.covarenergy.com).
+Angular-based front end Regulatory Compliance Solution for the Mexican Energy Sector, custom-tailored and developed in association with [Covar Energy Consulting](http://www.covarenergy.com).

 ### Quick start
 **Make sure you have Node version >= 6.0 and NPM >= 3**